-His recital activities frequently take him to five continents and has appeared at major festivals (Takefu International Music Festival, Japan; Festival de Eleazar Carvalho, Fortalzea, Brazil; Colombo-Catalan Festival, Medellin, Colombia; the Helsinki Festival; NYYD, Estonia; etc.), on radio and television broadcasts (Asia Live, Singapore, VPRO, Holland; NPR, United States; CBC, Canada; etc.) and as an artist-in-residence (American Center, Paris; the Banff Centre, Canada; Studio P.A.S.S., NYC).
+His recital activities frequently take him to five continents and he has appeared at major festivals (Takefu International Music Festival, Japan; Festival de Eleazar Carvalho, Fortalzea, Brazil; Colombo-Catalan Festival, Medellin, Colombia; the Helsinki Festival; NYYD, Estonia; etc.), on radio and television broadcasts (Asia Live, Singapore, VPRO, Holland; NPR, United States; CBC, Canada; etc.) and as an artist-in-residence (Omnibus, Tashkent, Uzbekistan, American Center, Paris; the Banff Centre, Canada; Studio P.A.S.S., NYC).

 For 10 years, Robert was on the Board of Directors for the International Society of Bassists (ISB), and for 7 years, he served as the editor of the New Score column in the Journal Bass World.
 He is currently the Director the ISB’s biennial International Composition Competition.
 He is a frequent adjudicator for the Concert Artists Guild Competition in New York City.
 He is also on the Advisory Board for the international radio program, Art of the States.

-Robert Black performs on a French double bass made by Charles Brugere in Paris in 1900.
-He tours with a B-21 instrument that he commissioned from the French luthier, Patrick Charton.
+Robert performs on a French double bass made by Charles Brugere in Paris in 1900.
+He tours with a B-21 instrument that he commissioned from French luthier, Patrick Charton.
 His principal German bows were made by W. Renz (1920’s) and Robert Dow (modern).